numandev1/mtsl/readme.md

 ###### output
 Added link: (0) /Users/username/source-dir -> /Users/username/User/destination-dir
 ```
-# above command will give you link id what will use in start watching link that is added
+# above command will give you link id what will use to start watching link that is added
 mtsl start 0
 ```